 - Kowloon Park – The Kowloon Park features a lotus pond, sheltered walkway, aviary and lion dance performances on Sundays.
 The park, which offers a reprieve from the congestion of TST, was originally the site of British military barracks, only converted into a park in 1970.

 - International Commerce Centre – Hong Kong’s tallest building – and the 10th tallest building in the world – is the International Commerce Centre – and quite literally can’t be missed.
-Located on the 100th floor is the sky100 Observation Deck…that comes with an equally steep price tag of 168 HKD ($21.50 USD).
-However, purchasing Sky100 tickets in advance can save money.
-They also have a Sunset Package, Sky100 Sunset, which includes a glass of wine and allows visitors to watch as the sun goes down and Hong Kong lights up at night.
+Located on the 100th floor is the sky100 Observation Deck…that comes with an equally steep price tag of 188 HKD ($24.25 USD).
+However, purchasing Sky100 tickets in advance can save a little money.

 Hong Kong Museum of History

-Self-Guided Walking Tour of sights and markets (map)
+Self-Guided Walking Tour of TST Sights and Markets (map)

 Lui Seng Chun – The historic Lui Seng Chun building, which is located in Mong Kok, was constructed in 1931 and housed a medicine shop on the ground floor.
 The building is now used as the Hong Kong Baptist University School of Chinese Medicine and features an herbal tea shop for visitors.